chrplr/openlexicon/datasets-info/README-how-to-install-a-new-database.md

         cd zzz

-* Copy there  the relevant files (csv, tcsv, xlsx, zip, ...)
+* Copy there  the relevant files (csv, csv, xlsx, zip, ...)

 * To generate a `.rds` file (a binary format for faster loading in R), create a script `make_rds.R` like the following: